codeforsanjose/open311-gateway/_Docs/log_james.md

 ## To Do.todo

-* Spin up a test implementation.
-* Auto start & stop adapters.  @done(2016-03-31)
-* Finish Service Definitions, including optional attributes on a POST Service Request.
+* Convert ServiceID.ID to string.
+* In Adapter config files, change "type" to "responseType".
+* In Adapter data, convert "serviceCategories" to "serviceGroup" for consistency.
 * SeeClickFix adapter.
 * Quick Start guide.
 * Allow logs to be configured to go to the System Logger (MacOS & Linux).
+* Spin up a test implementation. @done(2016-04-12)
+* Auto start & stop adapters.  @done(2016-03-31)
+* Finish Service Definitions, including optional attributes on a POST Service Request.   @done(2016-04-12)
 * Stress tester.
 *  Improve error handling. @done(2016-03-31)
 * Fix dates on Searches. @done(2016-03-31)